-Shrews aren’t the sort of wildlife that would normally grab your attention.
-Although fierce predators, they don’t eat pets like our area’s infamous coyotes.
+Shrews aren’t the sort of wildlife that normally would grab your attention.
+Though fierce predators, they don’t eat pets like our area’s famous, or infamous, coyotes do.
 They’re not exotic or endangered.
-And, let’s face it – slate gray or brown in color and an ounce or less in weight, shrews are the sort of animal you literally could walk right over and not even notice.
+And let’s face it – slate gray or brown in color and an ounce or less in weight – shrews are the sort of animal you literally could walk right over and not even notice.

-Shrews’ tiny teeth provide excellent clues to their predatory nature.
-Peg-like and pointy, they are all the better to eat eww with, my dear.
-(Fun fact: They’re also tipped in red, almost as if they’ve been dipped in blood.
-The coloration, gory though it may seem, actually is due to iron deposits that are thought to make the teeth more durable.)
+Shrews’ teeny teeth provide excellent clues to their predatory nature.
+Peg-like and pointy, they’re also tipped in red – almost as if they’ve been dipped in blood.
+The coloration, gory though it may seem, actually is because of iron deposits that are thought to make the teeth more durable.

 That high metabolic rate is accompanied by a similarly high heart rate, which means that shrews startle easily.
 It’s been said that a clap of thunder can send them into cardiac arrest.
 Also, with calories burning up almost as quickly as they are consumed, shrews can only sleep for short intervals or they risk starving to death.

-Adding to their notoriety, one species of shrew we have right here in the Tri-Cities belongs to a rare, but elite group: the venomous mammals.
-The northern short-tailed shrew, very common in our woods and grasslands, produces a paralytic toxin in its saliva glands.
+Adding to their notoriety, one species of shrew we have right here in the TriCities belongs to a rare but elite group: the venomous mammals.
+The northern short-tailed shrew, common in our woods and grasslands, produces a paralytic toxin in its saliva glands.
 It is delivered through a groove between the lower incisors and comes in quite handy when the shrew subdues its prey.

 But by shrew standards, Blarina brevicauda is indeed a giant-sized killer.
 Its relative bulk and venomous bite allow it to take a variety of prey, ranging from insects and earthworms to small voles, mice and even other shrews.

-Locally, we have no less than two other soricids the short-tailed shrew could dine upon: the masked shrew and the least shrew.
-Despite their names, the masked shrew is not masked, and the least shrew is not the smallest shrew around – that honor goes to the rare pygmy shrew, which at 0.1 ounces, weighs about as much as one thin dime.
+Locally, we have no less than two other soricids that the short-tailed shrew could dine upon: the masked shrew and the least shrew.
+Despite their names, the masked shrew is not masked, and the least shrew is not the smallest shrew around.
+That honor goes to the rare pygmy shrew, which at 0.1 ounces weighs about as much as one thin dime.

-Through the ages, shrews have acquired a somewhat less than desirable reputation (thank you, William Shakespeare) but in truth these little critters perform a valuable service by helping keep insect and rodent populations in check.
+Shrews through the ages have acquired a somewhat less than desirable reputation (thank you, William Shakespeare), but in truth these little critters perform a valuable service by helping keep insect and rodent populations in check.
 Even better, they’re abundant throughout much of our area.